Skip to main content

 Common uses

-• Checking camera settings used for a great photo
+• Checking what camera and lens captured a photo

 Share this tool